Succeeding at Acquisitions

 Early cultural insights increase your success rate

 The cultural side of an acquisition is a broad playing field.
-In Global PMI Partners’s upcoming book “Cross-border M&A”, to be published in 2016, two chapters are dedicated to the subject.
+In GPMIP’s upcoming book “Cross-border M&A”, to be published in 2016, two chapters are dedicated to the subject.
 Still, the cultural aspect, combined with the HR approach taken, is one of the most important success factors in making a deal succeed.

 The cultural consideration already starts early on when discussing the intended rationale behind the acquisition.
 During pre-close, try to answer the initial culture assessment.